CU-ESIIL/stressors-food-web-connectivity-stability-innovation-summit-2025__4/docs/index.md

 - **mangal food-web records** — baseline interaction matrices for systems with similar species assemblages, used to test transferability of connectivity metrics.

 ### Methods / technologies we’re testing 📣
+- Data gaps / quality issues
+- Method limitations / compute constraints
+- Open questions we need to decide on

 - Network analysis with NetworkX and igraph to derive modularity, redundancy, and robustness indicators under different stressor combinations.
 - Gradient boosted trees for predicting stability responses from combined stressor intensities.
 - Interactive geospatial dashboards built with kepler.gl/folium to surface hotspots for partner discussion.

 ### Challenges identified
 - Aligning species/taxa naming conventions across datasets and the mangal database.